 Iliad The Musical is a stage adaptation of Homer’s Iliad sung to Ancient Greek instruments.

-Set to premier April 24, 2021 in Denver, the show will be the first production on stage or screen to actually follow the Iliad since the Iliad.
+Set to premier April 24, 2022 in Hisarlik, Turkey, the show will be the first production on stage or screen to actually follow the Iliad since the Iliad.

 The opera (technically a sung-through musical) about the rage of Achilles is just as shocking, funny, sensitive, and passionate as the epic that’s captivated audiences for centuries.